SudoAaron/golang-auth0-template/README.md

 To run the app, make sure you have **go** installed.

 Rename the `.env.example` file to `.env` and provide your Auth0 credentials.
+SESSION_SECRET can be any random string you create.
+This is for encrypting the session data.

 ```bash
 # .env